-The consolidated financial statements comprise the financial statements of the Group as at March 31, 2015 and December 31, 2014 and for each of the three months in the period ended March 31, 2015 and 2014.
+The consolidated financial statements comprise the financial statements of the Group as at March 31, 2016 and December 31, 2015 and for each of the three months in the period ended March 31, 2016 and 2015.

 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect that return through its power over the investee.
-Specifically, the Group controls an investee if an only if the Group has:
+Specifically, the Group controls an investee if and only if the Group has: